 - Deep cleaning refrigerators.

 For your first cleaning visit to a new customer’s home, expect it to take more time than your regular cleaning visits.
 You should account for some neglect of certain areas, especially if they’ve never used a cleaning service before.

-It’s smart to keep a log of how much time each cleaning job takes you, as this will help you better price tasks in your house cleaning estimate form.
+Over time, we found that keeping a log of how long each cleaning job takes you is crucial, as it will help you better price tasks in your house cleaning estimate form in the future.